 ● Scalability — Growing taller plants?
 I made the PFC scalable along its z-axis.
 The change is done by adjusting one height value in the assembly.
 X and y axes are in the works.
 Material thickness, too.

-● PCB fit — I worked with my mechatroncis team to fit our PFC brain into just a few centimeters of headroom.
+● PCB fit — I worked with my mechatroncis team to fit our custom PCB, the PFC "brain," into just a few centimeters of headroom.

 ● All machines — I modeled the chassis so that our users can make it on either a laser cutter, water jet, or milling machine.
 Dog bone jointery accommodates CNC milling inside cuts while also keeping tight tolerances for the PFC v3.0’s air seal.
 Users can easily toggle them on and off in the 3D model.